Alex "Your Miami" Realtor

 In short, the Patricia and Phillip Frost Museum of Science in downtown Miami’s Museum Park will feature much of what it offers today in its decades-old location near Coconut Grove, but on a much larger scale in a much larger, grander, more interesting building.

-Except for the sharks.
-Those will be brand-new.
 “People might be frightened of physics, but they’re not frightened of fish,” said Gillian Thomas, the museum’s president and CEO.

 She and supporters of the museum designed by the firm of British architect Sir Nicholas Grimshaw will celebrate the official groundbreaking at the site, 1075 Biscayne Blvd., Friday morning.
 Work on the foundation is set to start within a week or so, and construction and installation of exhibits will continue through late 2014.
 The project is expected to generate 400 construction jobs.